 No Leave label Y blank.
-Yes Write at label Y the total value of the outstanding LRBA amount at 30 June 2022 that is attributable to the member that meets a condition of release with a nil cashing restriction.
+Yes Write at label Y the total value of the outstanding LRBA amount at 30 June 2023 that is attributable to the member that meets a condition of release with a nil cashing restriction.

-The total of all the amounts at Y for all the members should not be greater than the amount you report at V1 Borrowings for limited recourse borrowing arrangements in section H.
+The total of all the amounts at label Y for all the members should not be greater than the amount you report at Section H - label V1 Borrowings for limited recourse borrowing arrangements.

 Do not include the value of the assets held under the LRBA amount here.
-Include this in section H.
+Include this in Section H.